-The Hampton-Lillibridge House is a beautiful piece of Savannah history with somewhat of a checkered past.
-According to local legend, this place used to be teeming with activity such as doors closing on their own, voices coming from the stairs and one of an innocent party guest being drug across the floor in a room upstairs.
-The house became so active that they called in Bishop Stewart who performed an exorcism in the house in 1963 to attempt to remove any of the evil spirits.
-Some suggest the activity to be from a depressed sailor who allegedly hung himself in one of the rooms upstairs others say they are demonic spirits waiting for the next owners of the house to move in.
-Even after, there have been a few reports, but not many including apparitions appearing in the second floor window.
+The Hampton-Lillibridge House is a beautiful piece of Savannah history with a checkered past.
+According to local legend, this place used to teem with paranormal activity: doors closing on their ow and voices coming from the stairs.
+One voice is purportedly that of an innocent party guest being drug across the floor in a second story room.
+Some suggest the activity to be from a depressed sailor who allegedly hung himself in one of the rooms upstairs others say demonic spirits wait for future homeowners to move in.
+The house was so active that in 1963, residents called Bishop Stewart to perform an exorcism to remove any evil spirits.
+Even after, reports remain of apparitions appearing in the second-floor window.
 Today this house is for sale.
 Any takers?

 Location: 507 E Julian Street

 The Kehoe House Bed & Breakfast is truly a remarkable building and makes for a breathtaking stay in Savannah.
 Though it is a happy place great for weddings or for just a relaxing get away, the Kehoe House possess a tragic history.
 Original home owners William Kehoe and his wife Annie lost their twins when the children were playing in an off-limits area (the chimney).
 Staff and guests have reported many unexplainable occurrences over the years.
 Doors moving, sounds giggling and tiny feet running definitely put the Kehoe House high on our list of haunted places in Savannah.
 If you are curious about which rooms to stay in, we recommend rooms 201 and 203.